uf-mil/mil/docs/development/python_style.md

 Other common built-in type annotations you might see include `float`, `dict`, `bool`, or `None`.
 Sometimes, though type annotations can be a little more complex.
 How do you write the type of a parameter that is optional?
 Or how you do you write the type annotation of a method that can return a `List` or a `dict`?
 Or how about a method that returns another method??
 (Method inception!)

 This is where the built-in `typing` module comes in.
-This handly module contains all sorts of classes to represent types throughout your code.
+This handy module contains all sorts of classes to represent types throughout your code.
 Let's have a look.

 ```python
 from typing import List, Union, Optional, Callable